 |

-We left the Jazz bar in search of cheaper beer and another neon Jazz Bar sign down ul.
-Szewska caught our attention.
-We somehow however missed the entrance to it and ended up walking down into a cellar called the Rece i Nogi Club.
-It was very dark, very loud, and very empty!
-It also had a bizarre display of prosthetic limbs above the bar?
-I'm not too sure what was their message?
-Do the drinkers get so drunk they become legless?
 Anyway, there was a small dance floor in a back room where some drum and bass was beating a funky tune.
 We went to have a look but there was hardly any one there.
-We sat down nonetheless to a round of beer and nodded our heads to the beat.
-Another round of drinks followed in quick succession, but this time I opted out of the gaseous Zyweicz beer. |
+We sat down nonetheless to a round of beer and nodded our heads to the beat. |

 I showed her a picture of my grandson Rory and was enthusing lyrically about the miracle of birth when she seemed to be overcome with emotion and began to cry.
-She explained her reasons and I felt such a fool for causing her upset.
+She explained she had recently miscarried.
+As she stared into her drink I wanted the earth to swallow me.
+I couldn't get out of there quick enough.
 Before too long we all noticed that Nathan had been gone a while.
 The last we saw of him he was heading into the other room.
 We all looked for him on the dance floor but there was no sign of him.
 It was quite some concern because only Steve and I had a key to the apartment, and I would have been very surprised if Nathan actually knew his way back!
 At the same time Garry was feeling the pace and he just wanted to sleep.
 The security guys however came down from their look-out point and told us that there was no sleeping allowed in their pub!
 Whilst the night was still young for some, we agreed that Steve should take Garry back, and hopefully find a dazed and confused Nathan hopelessly wandering around the square somewhere!
 The remainder of my evening was spent loosing David, finding him, only to lose him again.
 I had sworn an oath to his mother that I would protect him from evil and keep the vampires from his door.
 At one stage I just couldn't find him anywhere in the bar nor the dance floor.
 I was really concerned that he had walked outside and that I had lost him!
 For Christ's sake, it was only the first night and I was already two men down!
 My mother-in-law was going to kill me!
 I stepped outside to check if I could see a 'more befuddled than normal' David but I didn't.
 I did however receive a text from Julie asking if we were all OK?
 I messaged back saying " I've lost Nathan, I've lost David now and I've got the squits!"
 (I've neglected to mention before that I was popping to the toilet all night with a 20 minute recurring time bomb in my arse!)
 I almost instantly had a call back from Julie for an explanation.
 She was so concerned that her brother was lost in Poland she told me later that she was physically sick with worry.
 One last desperate search of the bar and I found him!
 Thank God!
-He must have heard my blasphemous prayers!
+He must have heard my blaspheming prayers!
 We called it a night and finally left Pub Goraczka.
 Now whilst I didn't feel too drunk, when we got to ul.
 Pijlanska 21 we found that the shutters were down.
 I tried my key but I couldn't reach the lock properly.
 David and I tried all sorts to lift the shutters but they weren't budging.
 We gave up.
 Thankfully we weren't successful because we were actually trying to break into the Alkohole (off-licence) a few doors down!
 Imagine if we had ripped the shutters off!
 I sheepishly noticed our proper door beneath the obvious number 21 and we made our way up the five flights of steps.
 I was very glad to see Nathan back safely despite the fact that he was sprawled over the double bed that I was eyeing up, and I was even more glad when I noticed David collapsing onto the sofa!
 I phoned Julie to let her know that we were all present and correct.
 It was now 4am.
 It had been a very long 24 hours! |

-| Next day >>> | ©Copyright Colin Owen 2005 | |
+Next day >>> |